Adam Elsheimer: Life and work

-Elsheimer was born in Frankfurt am Main, one of ten children and the son of a master-tailor.
+Elsheimer was born in Frankfurt am Main, one of ten children and the son of a master tailor.
 His father's house (which survived until destroyed by Allied bombs in 1944) was a few metres from the church where Albrecht Dürer's Heller Altarpiece was then displayed.
 He was apprenticed to the artist Philipp Uffenbach.
 He probably visited Strasbourg in 1596.
 At the age of twenty, he travelled to Italy via Munich, where he was documented in 1598.

 His stay in Venice is undocumented, but the influence on his style is clear.
 He probably worked as an assistant to Johann Rottenhammer, some of whose drawings he owned.
 Rottenhammer was a German who had been living in Italy for some years, and was the first German painter to specialize in cabinet paintings.
-Uffenbach had specialized in large altarpieces, and although Elsheimer's earliest small paintings on copper seem to date from before he arrived in Italy, Rottenhammer's influence is clear on his mature work.
+Uffenbach had specialized in large altarpieces, and although Elsheimer's earliest small paintings on copper seem to date from before he arrived in Italy, Rottenhammer's influence is clear in his mature work.

 Elsheimer is believed to have produced some significant works in Venice, such as The Baptism of Christ (National Gallery, London) and The Holy Family (Gemäldegalerie, Berlin) which show the influence of the Venetian painters Tintoretto and Paolo Veronese, as well as Rottenhammer.